MCS Login

 Board of Directors

-He currently consults for the Motion Capture Industry and has provided consulting services for such companies as Big American Films, Dreamworks Animation, Sony Computer Entertainment of America, Animotion, BlackPowder Pictures and Biovision.
+Demian has also provided consulting services for companies such as Big American Films, Dreamworks Animation, Sony Computer Entertainment of America, Animotion, BlackPowder Pictures, Just Cause Studio, Konami and Biovision.

 He is the Chairman of the Motion Capture Society Board of Directors and a member of the Visual Effects Society.